 “It is the responsibility of every engineer to give the highest regard to his profession and conduct himself with integrity when executing his task”.
 Discuss this statement in detail within the context of the Malaysian environment.

 The roles of engineers are respectively wide.
 Amongst the major responsibilities for engineers are design, construction supervision, consultation, project procurement, commissioning and management etc. Engineers are responsible to give the highest regard to his profession and conduct himself with integrity when executing his task.
 For example a good design solution would have to include two important aspects namely design adequacy and cost effectiveness.
 In addition, engineers have obligation to generate design solutions that are environmental friendly at the same time meeting the demanding requirements of client.
 Engineers have a duty of care to the environment, society and to their valuable customers or clients.
-They would have to generate design that fulfil the design clauses in the engineering codes of design, meeting the requirements by the various Governmental Departments and incorporate design solutions that are environmental friendly which induce minimum negative impacts to the surrounding environment and society.
+They would have to generate design that fulfills the design clauses in the engineering codes of design, meeting the requirements by the various Governmental Departments and incorporate design solutions that are environmental friendly which induce minimum negative impacts to the surrounding environment and society.
 Besides, engineers would have to take into consideration the cost implication of their design solution to their clients.
 This has caused great dilemma in engineers, as they have to balance cost implication of the design solution with other factors such as quality, efficiency and various socio-economy factors.

 Some clients would incorporate project budget that is far inadequate which requires the engineers to sacrifice the quality and long-term efficiencies aspects in their design solution.
 This has obviously contradicted with the engineers’ interests of incorporating optimum design that would guarantee long-term efficiencies and easy maintenance.
-In addition, a not-up-to the standards design solution that obviously with an associated lower construction cost would mean that the engineer would be getting a much lesser consultation fees in view that the engineering fees are normally proportional to the cost expenditure of the project.
+In addition, a not-up-to the standards design solution with an associated lower construction cost would obviously mean that the engineer would be getting a much lesser consultation fees in view that the engineering fees are normally proportional to the cost expenditure of the project.
 However these two factors, namely the cost factors and quality are normally indirectly proportional to one another.
 This has made the engineers’ life extremely tough and difficult.

 Engineers are constantly wondering if they should go for expensive design solution that would definitely give both long-term efficient operations and maintenance and most importantly getting a higher professional fees, or go for an ‘ok’ design solution that might not be able to guarantee the quality aspects of the project and yet getting a lower professional fees.